Over-the-counter (OTC) Topicals

 Salicylic acid is classified as a keratolytic, or peeling agent, and works by causing the outer layer of skin to shed.
 It is a common and effective treatment for a wide variety of skin problems.
 As a psoriasis treatment, it acts as a scale lifter, helping to soften and remove psoriasis scales.

-Strong salicylic acid preparations can cause irritation if left in contact with the skin for too long.
-The body may absorb too much salicylic acid if used over large areas of the skin.
+Strong salicylic acid preparations can cause irritation if left on the skin for too long.
+Further, the body may absorb too much salicylic acid if used over large areas of the skin.
 Salicylic acid may also weaken hair shafts and make them more likely to break, leading to temporary hair loss.
 Please consult your health care professional if you experience any complications.

-Tar derived from both coal and wood (e.g., juniper, pine) are both used for medicinal purposes.
-However, coal tar is the type used most commonly to treat psoriasis.
+Tar derived from both coal and wood (e.g., juniper and pine) are both used for medicinal purposes.
+However, coal tar is most commonly used to treat psoriasis.
 Tar can help slow the rapid growth of skin cells and restore the skin's appearance.
 In addition, it can help reduce the inflammation, itching and scaling of psoriasis.
 Tar products can vary dramatically from brand to brand.
 Generally, the higher the concentration of tar, the more potent the product.

 Tar can irritate, redden and dry the skin.
-Test a tar product on a small area of the skin first.
+You should test a tar product on a small area of the skin first.
 If reddening occurs, try applying the tar on top of a moisturizer.
-Tar can stain clothing, bed linen, and light-colored hair.
-Tar makes skin more sensitive to sunlight, so be sure to wash it off thoroughly, use sunscreen and monitor your sun exposure.
+Tar can stain clothing, bed linen and light-colored hair.
+Tar can also make skin more sensitive to sunlight, so be sure to wash it off thoroughly, use sunscreen and monitor your sun exposure.
 Tar remains active on the skin for at least 24 hours, so limit your outdoor time, as you will be at an increased risk of sunburn during this period.

-There are other products which don't contain salicylic acid or coal tar that are beneficial for treating psoriasis.
-Ingredients such as aloe vera, jojoba, zinc pyrithione, capsaicin and others, are frequently used to moisturize, soothe, remove scale or relieve itching.
+Ingredients, such as aloe vera, jojoba, zinc pyrithione, capsaicin and others, are frequently used to moisturize, soothe, remove scale or relieve itching for those with psoriasis.

 The effectiveness of some of these products vary by individuals, and many have not been medically evaluated for the specific treatment of psoriasis.
 Be aware that "natural" ingredients can also cause side effects or allergic reactions.
 If irritation occurs, discontinue use.

 Inverse psoriasis can be treated with Castederm, a liquid that is painted on the affected skin to help to dry moist lesions of psoriasis in folds of the body.
 The use of powders may also help to dry the moist lesions associated with inverse psoriasis.